-The maintenance of a healthy, safe campus is the first prerequisite to achieving the Marion Military Institute vision of establishing a world-class center for excellence in the ACCS.
+The maintenance of a healthy, safe campus is the first prerequisite to achieving the Marion Military Institute vision of establishing a world-class center for excellence in postsecondary education.
 The purpose of the Campus Safety Manual is to identify threats and vulnerabilities to the health and safety of the MMI campus community; to establish institutional awareness, education, and training throughout the campus community relative to those threats and vulnerabilities; to provide specific procedures and policies to prevent and deter crisis events to the greatest extent possible; to respond effectively when crisis events occur; and to ensure necessary follow-up actions after crisis events occur.
-The Campus Safety Manual incorporates those policies relevant to campus safety and student welfare directed by Policy Series 200, 500, and 800 of the Alabama Community College System (ACCS) and the Chancellor of the ACCS.
+The Campus Safety Manual incorporates those policies relevant to campus safety and student welfare directed by Policy Series 200, 500, and 800 of the ACCS Board of Trustees and the Chancellor of the ACCS.
 The Campus Safety Manual is reviewed and modified as required by the Commandant of Cadets (or the Commandant's Appointee), and the Chief of Campus Safety and Security.

-The Campus Safety Manual is divided into three parts.
-Part I: Safety Planning and Threat Assessment is a discussion of those threats and vulnerabilities that concern educational institutions in general and MMI in particular.
+Threat Assessment is a discussion of those threats and vulnerabilities that concern educational institutions in general and MMI in particular.
 It informs the MMI community of the safeguards and procedures established to prevent and deter crisis events, and it provides techniques for detecting threats and vulnerabilities.
 Part II: Crisis Action Plan provides detailed procedures and actions during specific crisis events.
 Part II is intended to be used as an immediate action, standing operating procedure (SOP) during crises.
-Part III: Crisis Action Follow-Up Procedures provides short-term and long-term actions to be taken to restore health, safety, and normality to campus; to analyze the effectiveness of our crisis response; and to minimize the long-term aftereffects on individuals and recruiting.
+Part III: Crisis Action Follow-Up Procedures provides short-term and long-term actions to be taken to restore health, safety, and normality to campus; to analyze the effectiveness of our crisis response; and to minimize the long-term after-effects on individuals and recruiting.
+Part IV: Hurricane Shelter Operations Guide provides additional instructions directed by the Chancellor of Postsecondary Education with respect to hurricane evacuation, and to serving as an evacuation sheltering for students of other schools within the Alabama College System.